Sporadic Inclusion Body Myositis

 There is no effective drug treatment for most people with inclusion body myositis.
 Exercise and physical therapy can be useful to help maintain physical function for as long as possible.
 Many things can be done to manage the disease and improve the lives of people with IBM.

-Is inclusion body myopathy the same as inclusion body myositis?
+Is hereditary inclusion body myopathy (hIBM) an inherited version of inclusion body myositis?

 Support IBM Research